alivcor/node-red-contrib-sparkml/README.md

 There is an example flow and a test dataset available in the 'test' folder.

-**Tip:** You can run 'node-red' (or 'sudo node-red' if you are uning linux/mac) from the folder '.node-red/node-modules/node-red-contrib-sparkml' to avoid confusion.
+**Tip:** You can run 'node-red' (or 'sudo node-red' if you are using linux/mac) from the folder '.node-red/node-modules/node-red-contrib-sparkml' to avoid confusion.

 Example Deployment
 ![Deployment](https://github.com/alivcor/node-red-contrib-sparkml/raw/master/images/example_flow.png "Deployment")